partiql/partiql-lang-kotlin/docs/documentation/Functions.md

 Returns the square root of the given number.

-The input number are required to be non-negative.
+The input number is required to be non-negative.

 Signature : `SQRT: Numeric -> Numeric`